Tommy O'Regan: Darts career

 A former jockey, he played much of his darts in England, noted by Darts World magazine in 1972 as "a genial milk roundsman", playing in the Walthamstow and District Darts League.
 In his book, Bobby George cites Tommy's local pub was "the Swan".
 He played for Southgate, Hornsey and Beech Hill Park in the London Superleague.
 He represented London in the British Inter Counties Championship, including as its captain in the inaugural season under the newly formed BDO, winning 14 of 28 games (11 wins out of 22 for London A and 4 wins out of 5 for London B).
 Prior to the formation of the BDO, he had played for the Greater London Darts Team, playing 12 games and winning 10.
 His time with London also coincided with a golden era of visiting international squads for challenge matches, including representative games with the United States and Sweden.
 He won the 1968 London Superleague pairs with Jim McNally and singles in 1970.
-He won London Superleague titles with Southgate (1971-1972 and 1972-1973) and Hornsey (1974-1975).
+He won London Superleague titles with Southgate (1971-1972 and 1972–1973) and Hornsey (1974-1975).
 His intercounty career came to an end in 1978 with a game against Cambridgeshire.
 He subsequeerly competed extensively in the United States.

-O'Regan won the National Darts Association of Great Britain national championships in 3 successive years, from 1970-1972, a tournament played in 801 format.
+O'Regan won the National Darts Association of Great Britain national championships in 3 successive years, from 1970 to 1972, a tournament played in 801 format.
 He was awarded a replica of the tournament's trophy to recognise the extraordinary feat.
 Following his third win, he was invited to appear on the 1972 Christmas edition of the television show Record Breakers alongside Tom Barrett and Bill Duddy.
 Each attempted to break the record for "around the board in doubles" with O'Regan getting the furthest, reaching 14 within 2 minutes and 13 seconds (the existing record for the full board).